YosysHQ/eqy/docs/source/config.rst

 named backreferences (\g<1>, \g<name>) are replaced in the second pattern by the contents of the corresponding group from the first pattern.

-If the first pattern in a pair used the at-sign syntax for attributes, then \g<attr>
+If the first pattern in a pair used the at-sign syntax for attributes, then \g<name>
 in the second pattern is replaced with the attribute name and \g<value> with the corresponding attribute value.